henri2h/PIAF/README.md

 That's why MinesTrix supports E2EE (not by default yet) to protect your posts and is decentralized to be able to choose where your data are stored.

-We choosed MATRIX because it's the best protocol for supporting decentralised, E2EE communication and because it's Open Source !!
+We choosed MATRIX because it's the best protocol for supporting decentralized, E2EE communication and because it's Open Source !!

 ## ✨ Features